-If you are considering getting dental implants you are already on the road to restoring your smile.
+If you are considering getting dental implants, you are already on the road to restoring your smile.
 Since dental implants are surgically placed and inserted into the jawbone, one of the questions our Fairborn patients ask is whether or not they will need a bone graft prior to the procedure.
-If you live in the 45324 area we encourage you to visit our dental office for an examination and x-rays so that we can answer this question based on your health.
+We encourage you to visit our dental office for an examination and X-rays so that we can answer this question based on your health.
 You can schedule an appointment by calling (937) 310-8039.
 In the meantime, here are some answers to frequently asked questions about the bone graft procedure.

 What is bone augmentation?